Community art projects

 Weaving the Wool Future - Larissa Beringer

-While focusing on the value of sourcing locally, the traceability of materials, and paying attention to the organic and sensorial qualities of sheep's wool, this project values direct material experiences and local artisanal skills.
+While focusing on the value of sourcing locally, the traceability of materials, and paying attention to the organic and sensorial qualities of sheep's wool, this project valued direct material experiences and local artisanal skills.

 Books of Hope - Sarah Gagnon